WaWuYiKou/github_test/README.md

 Learn how to use github!
-There are two notes, a html and a md
+There are two docs, a html and a md